mongodb/docs/source/reference/mongo.rst

 --------

 :program:`mongo` is an interactive JavaScript shell interface to MongoDB. :program:`mongo` provides a powerful administrative interface for systems administrators as well as an way to test queries and operations directly with the database.
 To increase the flexibility of :program:`mongo`, the shell provides a fully functional JavaScript environment.
-This manual contains more extensive documentation of :program:`mongo` in the ":doc:`/mongo`" document.
 This manual page, addresses the basic invocation of the :program:`mongo` shell and an overview of its usage.

+..
+STUB -- This manual contains more extensive documentation of :program:`mongo` in the ":doc:`/mongo`" document.

 Options
 -------